The secret of using pain as an amazing healing tool

 Introducing new and beneficial habits, accepting and assimilating different thought patterns, teaching the mind to relax and relieve stress is necessary for progression and release of trauma from the body and mind.

-Examples for training with the mind are meditation, yoga, breathing exercises, reading, intention, writing and the use of mantras.
+Examples for training with the mind are meditation, yoga, breathing exercises, reading, intention, writing and the use of mantras. - The body

 The body is the unit that stores and holds the trauma down to the level of the individual cell.
 The pain that appears signals us where the blockage is forming so that we wake the body up for healing right away and help it restore its normal physical and energetic flow.
 The cells in the body are the ones that hold the experience and memory from it so we have to help them release the experience.

-There are numerous techniques that help treat the physical part of the body such as medical massage, acupuncture, western acupuncture, dance, vibrations of various musical instruments, yoga and breathing exercises.
+There are numerous techniques that help treat the physical part of the body such as medical massage, acupuncture, western acupuncture, dance, vibrations of various musical instruments, yoga and breathing exercises. - The soul and the energy level

 The energetic level is the most important one, because proper energetic flow in the body is necessary for healing.
 Trauma creates splits or holes in the energy level of the body, we will delve into the reasons for the formation in a separate article but basically small soul particles that are separated from the body as part of the defense mechanism of the soul to deal with trauma.
 The return of these particles to the body constitutes the closure and dealing with the same trauma, it’s complete release from the cells and the return to normal energetic flow in the body.